DavidSchirduan/DavidSchirduan.github.io/_posts/2021-07-15-ClinkEnEspanol.md

 ## But...I don't speak Spanish!

 Now you have a good reason to learn.
-I wrote this blog post for three reasons:
+I wrote this blog post for a few reasons:

+1. The coins can be [purchased seperately](https://www.elrefugioeditorial.com/tienda/bolsa-3-monedas-clink)!
-1. El Refugio deserves to be celebrated for their incredible work.
+2. El Refugio deserves to be celebrated for their incredible work.
 I know translations can be difficult and scary, but El Refugio did everything right and were a joy to work with.
-2. I'm excited!
+3. I'm excited!
 More people will get to play Clink!
-3. The English version of Clink was recently reprinted, and is currently [on sale for 50% off](https://www.technicalgrimoire.com/david/2021/07/HalfSale)!
+4. The English version of Clink was recently reprinted, and is currently [on sale for 50% off](https://www.technicalgrimoire.com/david/2021/07/HalfSale)!

 Perhaps if we'll lucky those beautiful coins will be sold seperately someday.
 I know a few English cowpokes who'd shoot their foot for a bag of those coins.